asuka431/baricoin-24.0/doc/build-openbsd.md

 #### GUI Dependencies
 ###### Qt5

-Fujicoin Core includes a GUI built with the cross-platform Qt Framework.
+Baricoin Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, Qt 5 is required.

 ```bash
 pkg_add qt5
 ```

-## Building Fujicoin Core
+## Building Baricoin Core

 **Important**: Use `gmake` (the non-GNU `make` will exit with an error).